dev-emm4/urlPatternParser/README.md

 # urlPatternParser

-A Python library for converting unformatted URL filtering rules (like those from EasyList) into Manifest V3 compatible declarativeNetRequest API rules.
+A Python codebase for converting unformatted URL filtering rules (like those from EasyList) into Manifest V3 compatible declarativeNetRequest API rules.

 ## Overview